daniyal-fahim/Compilor-Construction-Project/02_compiler_stages.md

 ### Theoretical Foundation

 Syntax analysis verifies that the token sequence conforms to the language grammar and constructs an Abstract Syntax Tree (AST).
-The LogicEval parser implements a **recursive descent parser** based on an LL(1) grammar, where parsing decisions are made by examining one token of lookahead.
+The LogicHorizon parser implements a **recursive descent parser** based on an LL(1) grammar, where parsing decisions are made by examining one token of lookahead.

 ### Grammar Specification (EBNF)